endymion1818/deliciousreverie-2023/src/content/posts/should-i-use-ternary-or-logicaland-in-react.md

 ## Alternative 2: Wrap it [#](https://deliciousreverie.co.uk/posts/should-i-use-ternary-or-logicaland-in-react/#alternative-2:-wrap-it)

 My friend Warrick Hill mentioned that you could also wrap the options in brackets to ensure they get evaluated together and therefore don't short circuit.
-This is how mathematical bracket operators work, where everything inside the brackets gets evaluated first, for example (2 \* 3) + 2 = 8but 2 \\\* (3 + 2) = 10:
+This is how mathematical bracket operators work, where everything inside the brackets gets evaluated first, for example `(2 \* 3) + 2 = 8` but `2 * (3 + 2) = 10`:

 ```javascript
 return (